clairey-zx81/json-model/docker/README.md

   so that files are found through the virtual mount inside the docker:

-  :warning: note that generated executable and scripts require dependencies (dynamic libraries, Python or JS packages…) that may or may not be available on the host.
+  :warning: note that generated executable and scripts require dependencies (dynamic libraries, Python, JS or Perl packages…) that may or may not be available on the host.

+  :+1: invoking the compilation is also triggered with `run`: `./jmc run model.json hobbes.json`

 - :arrow_forward: **execution**: execute generated code in the docker environment, where dependencies are readily available: